fferflo/einx/docs/source/gettingstarted/overview.rst

 An Einstein expression describes a tensor's shape and consists of named and unnamed axes (``a``, ``1``), axis lists ``a b``, compositions ``(a b)``, ellipses ``a...`` and concatenations ``(a + b)``.

-An axis **list** specifies the axes of a tensor in order, separated by spaces:
+An axis **list** specifies the axes of a tensor in order, separated by spaces.
+It can be used for example to transpose the dimensions of a tensor:

 >>> x = np.ones((2, 3, 4)) # Expression: a b c
 >>> einx.rearrange("a b c  -> a c b", x).shape